Alire

 alr printenv

-mostly reporting in case of failure.
-If you hit any problem, increasing
+If you hit any problem, increasing verbosity (-v

 or even -vv